 Electrical

-You’ll likely need an electrical panel upgrade to meet current National Electrical Code (NEC) standards for any electrical panel replacement or major electrical work to your home.
+You’ll likely need a home electrical panel upgrade to meet current National Electrical Code (NEC) standards for any electrical panel replacement or major electrical work to your home.

 Electrical panels can last 25 to 40 years.
-Age is not always a primary concern when an electrical panel upgrade is necessary.
-Some electric panel brands are inherently faulty and need replacement to meet modern safety standards.
+Age is not always a primary concern when an electrical panel replacement is necessary.
+Some electric panel brands are inherently faulty and need you should replacement to meet modern safety standards.

 Regardless of age, we recommend upgrading your existing panel in older homes when the electrical service or panel is too small, at maximum capacity, or lacks current UL safety standards.

-How Much Does it Cost to Upgrade Electrical Panel
+Cost to Replace Electrical Panel: How Much Does it Cost to Upgrade an Electric Panel?

 You might be wondering how much it costs to upgrade electrical circuit panels.
-Using this simple electrical panel cost calculator, you can get a cost estimation for your replacement cost.
+Using this simple electrical panel cost calculator, you can get an estimate for your electrical panel replacement cost.
 Select the three options below.
 Choose your state to get an electrical cost estimate considering each area’s cost of living.

 Electrical Panel Upgrade Calculator - Updated